Private Tours Entirely Designed Around You

 Is Mount Yoshino Worth the Crowds?

-When To Go: Early April through mid-April, depending on elevation.
+When To Go: Early April through mid April, depending on elevation.
 Lower areas bloom first, upper sections bloom last.
 I waited 90 minutes for the cable car once on a Saturday morning.
 If you're physically able to walk the steep approach, you'll save time and frustration.
 Temple grounds become standing-room-only by late morning.

 What To Do:

-- Pick your elevation based on bloom timing.
+1. Pick your elevation based on bloom timing.
 Check which sections are at peak bloom before you commit to the cable car line or uphill walk.

-- Accept that half your experience will be managing human traffic, not looking at flowers.
+3. Accept that half your experience will be managing human traffic, not looking at flowers.

 Logistics: About 90 minutes from Osaka Abenobashi Station via Kintetsu Railway.
 Allow extra time for the cable car line or uphill walk.

-Mount Yoshino displays over 30,000 terraced cherry trees blooming in elevation waves from early to mid April.
+Mount Yoshino displays around 30,000 terraced cherry trees blooming in elevation waves from early to mid April.
 Best for serious sakura fans willing to tolerate 90-minute cable car lines and extreme crowds for Japan's most dramatic layered bloom experience, located 90 minutes from Osaka.

 Himeji Castle combines cherry blossoms with feudal architecture.
 The grounds hold around 1,000 cherry trees.